 Latinos in the USA today

 The Latino population is one of the most diverse and influential minorities in the USA today.
 They represent a huge demographic and are significant movers in the cultural and economic scene of the USA.
-However they too have not been spared of the epidemic of HIV.
+However, they too have not been spared from the epidemic of HIV.
 No one is really safe from HIV.
-It is a modern disease that strike anyone, regardless of race, color, or culture.
+It is a modern disease that strikes anyone, regardless of race, color, or culture.
 Latinos face many HIV related challenges that must be addressed.

 Modern study results